beverm2391/teenyarray/README.md

       - [X] - decide on a memory layout (row major or column major)
         - [X] implement calcualteSize() function
     - [ ] implememnt views
-- [ ] figure out how dtypes will work
 - [ ] figure out how iteration will work
 - [ ] figure out how allocatoin will work (custom memory allocator)?
 - [ ] get a testing framework setup